omsobliga/Learning-XXX/README.md

 # Learning-XXX

 Learning notes and resources.
-Only record the library or syntax which i has used ago.

-See the Learning-XXX Documentation: <http://learning-xxx.readthedocs.org>
+You can also see the [detail documentation](http://learning-xxx.readthedocs.org)

 ---